vijaysbhat/dojo/experience.md

   * I was getting stuck in a cycle of a) being all in on a shiny new path b) getting turned off by lack of progress or setbacks c) questioning whether I had made the right choice. e.g
     * Transitioning from SWE to data science (due to perceived increase in prestige) to data engineering and back to SWE.
     * Getting turned off at not being chosen for desirable projects when I thought I was best suited for them. e.g. AG
-    * Feeling like I deserved to be doing "*intellectual*" work and being resentful when given grunt work as being a reflection of how my abilities were perceived. e.g. Facebook
+    * Feeling like I deserved to be doing "*intellectual*" work and being resentful when given grunt work and assuming that was a reflection of how my abilities were perceived. e.g. Facebook
   * I finally broke the cycle at Lyft after considerable self reflection and talking to mentors when I noticed the same loop repeating itself.
   * **Learnings**
     * No one knows or cares if I am awesome - they have plenty of their own shit to worry about.
 I need to establish that trust anew in every new environment.
     * Doing (impactful) grunt work nobody is willing to do is actually an amazing way to quickly build trust.
 Even better if I can automate it.
-    * Once I build the trust and reputation, folks open up about their deep challenges and are eager to build a true partnership.
+    * Once I build trust and reputation, folks open up about their deeper challenges and are eager to build a true partnership.
-    * To dig past superficial understanding (what you can pull from a Google search or blogs) to deep and hidden insights, one needs to stick with a path through tough times and periods of doubt.
-This is when insights present themselves that you didn't even know existed or were important. e.g.
+    * Awareness of surface level problems that are often common knowledge (i.e can be found in a Google search) is not valuable.
+To earn access to the next level of challenges, one needs to stick with a path through tough times and periods of doubt.
+This is when deep insights present themselves that I didn't even know existed or were important. e.g.
-      * Directing and upleveling team output is higher leverage than optimizing my personal technical contributions for the most prestigious work.
-Much better to help the team deliver and I fill in the skill gaps to make that happen.
+      * Directing and up-leveling team output provides much more leverage than me optimizing my individual technical contributions by chasing more *prestigious* work.
+Much better to help the team deliver and I can fill in the skill gaps needed to make that happen.
-      * Importance of driving the problem statement process and [pre-empting stakeholder needs](#preempt-and-guide-stakeholder-needs).
+      * Importance of driving the roadmap process and [pre-empting stakeholder needs](#influence-long-term-stakeholder-roadmaps).

+### Influence long term stakeholder roadmaps
+* What does this involve?
+  * Ideation and alignment on charter.
-### Preempt and guide stakeholder needs
+  * Anticipate and guide stakeholder needs.
+  * Collaborative prioritization.
+  * Highlight and explain tradeoffs.
-* I used to think that my involvement as an engineer began once the business problem was defined by stakeholders and I was just responsible for solution design and delivery.
+* I used to think that my role as an engineer was in solution design and delivery, *after* the business problem had been identified by stakeholders.
-* This mindset was a blind spot of mine - I learned about it during one of my checkins, and I realized that it was self limiting, given all the industry experience I had.
+* This self limiting mindset was a major blind spot, given all the industry experience I had.
+It came to my attention during one of my checkins.
-* Showed intentional improvement with this insight in the [DSP forecasting project](#dsp-forecasting-system).
+* I showed intentional improvement in the [DSP forecasting project](#dsp-forecasting-system).
   * Socialized the importance of SLA, observability and monitoring, data quality and circuit breakers.
-  * Got buy-in for these areas of focus in the project while cutting out the distractions (distributed training, real time sources)
+  * Got buy-in for these areas of focus in the project while deprioritizing the distractions (distributed training, real time sources)
 * **Learnings**
-  * Use my industry experience and technical knowledge to anticipate and communicate stakeholder needs ahead of them even being aware of them, and lay out a recommended solution.
-This builds trust, reduces the number of things they need to worry about and helps everyone succeed.
+  * I need to lean in on my industry experience and technical expertise to anticipate and communicate stakeholder needs ahead of them even being aware of them, and lay out a recommended roadmap.
+This builds trust, reduces the cognitive burden for stakeholders, and helps everyone succeed.
   * Demonstrates ownership of the business outcome.

-### Validate stakeholder assumptions
+### Vet stakeholder assumptions
 * Be proactive and assertive in questioning stakeholder assumptions in a collaborative way.
 What if the stakeholders have blind spots that could benefit from additional perspective? e.g.
   * [Hive migration timing](#driver-engagement-team)
   * [GDPR data quality](#gdpr-backend)